 If you have a detached house with sloping roofs on either side, you can build on both of these to produce an even greater spacious double hip-to-gable extension.

-Mansard loft extensions run along the entire length of your home’s roofing and will alter the angle of the roofing slope, making it practically vertical.
-These tend to be the most costly type of conversion, but will lead to a considerable amount of additional area.
+Mansard loft extensions run along the entire length of your house’s roofing and will alter the angle of the roofing slope, making it practically vertical.
+These tend to be the most costly type of conversion, but will lead to a substantial amount of additional area.

-Mansard loft conversions appropriate for a lot of home types, consisting of terraced, semi-detached and detached homes.
+Mansard loft conversions appropriate for the majority of home types, consisting of terraced, semi-detached and detached homes.